Archips/boot2root/Walkthrough1.md

 We can now access our webshell using this url : **https://192.168.56.103/forum/templates_c/php_shell.php**

-To execute command, we can append `?cmd=CMD` to the url, keeping in my it has to be formatted for an url, we can then use a url encoder to have the right format.
+To execute a command, we can append `?cmd=CMD` to the url, keeping in mind it has to be formatted for an url (we can then use a url encoder to have the right format.)

 First, let's see where we are: